 One of the best ways to pay for dental school is to make sure you are taking the right undergraduate classes.
 Like most graduate programs, dental schools have prerequisites; completing these courses as an undergraduate can save you both time and money on your dental school tuition.
 While prerequisites are not uniform, most schools require you to have earned several credits in biology, chemistry, and physics and suggest classes in anatomy, business, and English.
 Research different dental schools to find out which specific courses they require.
 Make a list of the most common prerequisites to understand what courses you’ll need to take before applying to dental school.

 You can also save by narrowing down your school selection.
 Applying to multiple dental schools can add up quickly.
 Application fees depend on the number of dental schools you apply to.
-According to the American Dental Education Association (ADEA), it costs $251 to apply to your first dental school and $108 for each additional school.
+For applicants who use the ADEA Associated American Dental Schools Application Service (a centralized application service for most US dental schools) it costs $264 to apply to your first dental school and $115 for each additional school.
 Some dental schools also have additional fees, so be sure to check before submitting your application.
 Do your research and make sure you’re applying to schools you have a good chance of getting into, that are near where you plan to live, and you can afford to attend.

 Read Next: How Much Does Dental School Cost?
 Average Dental Degree Tuition & Costs.